writerror/writerror/_posts/2018-01-18-drawing-first-blood.md

 move anti-authoritarian consciousness in a dangerous direction again.
 S.E.
-Parker, whose writing features prominently in this compilation, was a British individualist anarchist who, from 1963 to 1993, edited three of the journals just cited — <em>Minus One, Egoist, and Ego</em> — all urgent, vehemently individualist periodicals that assail the complacency of anarchist group think and disrupt the placid reliance on morality as a means of justifying anarchy.
+Parker, whose writing features prominently in this compilation, was a British individualist anarchist who, from 1963 to 1993, edited three of the journals just cited — <em>Minus One, Egoist</em>, and <em>Ego</em> — all urgent, vehemently individualist periodicals that assail the complacency of anarchist group think and disrupt the placid reliance on morality as a means of justifying anarchy.
 Parker eventually drove a wedge between egoism proper and anarchism — at least in his own life — repudiating anarchism as a self-renunciating, humanist church.
-In one of his last published articles, Parker found himself agreeing with Dora Marsden («»n important early twentieth-century British egoist, whose writings Parker helped rescue from obscurity), who argued that moralistic anarchism is merely continuing the work of religion under a new guise.
+In one of his last published articles, Parker found himself agreeing with Dora Marsden (an important early twentieth-century British egoist, whose writings Parker helped rescue from obscurity), who argued that moralistic anarchism is merely continuing the work of religion under a new guise.
 Parker describes his "loss of faith" in the article "Archists, Anarchists